maxgmarin/panqc/README.md

   -t, --min-ksim MIN_KSIM
                         Minimum k-mer similarity (maximum jaccard containment of k-mers between pair of sequences) to cluster sequences into the same "nucleotide similarity cluster" (Default: 0.8))
+  --is-rtab             Flag indicating that the input gene matrix is a tab-delimited .Rtab file
 ```